 Lorentz transformations; field equations; conservation laws

-The Statistical Mechanics section of Part IV of the Preliminary Exam will test basic concepts of statistical mechanics and thermal physics.
+The Statistical Mechanics (SM) Preliminary Exam will test basic concepts of statistical mechanics and thermal physics.
 The exam will cover both (i) material presented in PHY 5340 (graduate Statistical Mechanics at Baylor) and (ii) material generally presented at the undergraduate level.
 The topics that may be covered in the exam are given in the list below.

 The graduate level at which these topics will be covered is on par with Pathria, Statistical Mechanics and Juang, Statistical Mechanics.
 The level of the undergraduate material in the exam is representative of that found in typical undergraduate textbooks such as Kittel and Kroemer, Thermal Physics, Reif, Fundamentals of Statistical and Thermal Physics; Morse, Thermal Physics, Schroeder, An Introduction to Thermal Physics (which was used in PHY 4340); or Bowley and Sanchez, Introductory Statistical Mechanics.